 It is your responsibility to ensure all recommendation letters are submitted in the proper format prior to the appropriate deadline.
 Letters uploaded in the incorrect format without explanation are subject to further review.

 Recommendations letters should be submitted by recommenders by the application deadline, but they are not required to be submitted at the time you submit your application.

 Please note: recommendation letters are program-specific and cannot be used to apply to additional programs.

 The recorded video response is an opportunity for you to demonstrate your communication skills in professional settings.
-The timed writing assessment will allow you to demonstrate your writing, critical thinking and analytical ability.
-No advance preparation is required for either assessment.
-You must complete both assessments during the same session.
-You are allowed to take each assessment one time only.
-For technical assistance with the video response or timed writing assessment, email email@example.com
+No advance preparation is required for this assessment.
+You are allowed to take the assessment one time only.
+For technical assistance with the video response, email firstname.lastname@example.org

 Many schools issue transcripts electronically.
 If this option is available to you, please specify that your encrypted transcript(s) be sent to email@example.com.
 This will expedite the delivery of your transcript(s) and the completion of your application.

 Sealed, official academic transcripts must be sent directly from all postsecondary institutions you attended, including community colleges, to:

 University of Southern California (USC) Application Processing Center USC Rossier PO Box 30096 024-003 College Station, TX 77842

 Please note: To be considered an official transcript, the transcript must be sent directly from your institution(s) or through an electronic transcript vendor retained by that institution.
 Transcripts submitted by enrolled or prospective students are considered unofficial documents, even if they are in a sealed envelope provided to you by the issuing university.

 Any academic or professional certificates or certifications earned at a regionally accredited institution may also require official sealed transcripts.